 Intercom pricing verified at intercom.com/pricing, 2026-05-18.

 Tidio's live-chat product is $25/month at the Starter tier.
 The AI chatbot (Lyro) is not included at Starter — that's $50/month for the Growth plan.
-I tested the free tier: 50 Lyro conversations/month, live chat up to 50 conversations/month.
+I tested the no-card preview: 50 Lyro conversations/month, live chat up to dashboard preview.

 The live-chat side works well.
 If you need live chat plus AI chatbot in a single platform — especially for Shopify, where Tidio integrates cleanly — it's a legitimate option.